The Innovator 16 is one of the newer 16-inch drawing tablets from Xp Pen.

 The multipurpose shortcut is useful when performing complex shortcuts such as zoom, pan, scroll, and change the size of the brush and eraser.

 The Xp Pen Artist 15.6 Pro comes with a single rotating mechanical dial.
-The Innovator 16 comes with a mechanical dial as well as the touch-based virtual wheel.
+The Innovator 16 comes with a mechanical dial as well as a touch-based virtual wheel.

 The rotating dial on both the tablets has a very smooth and quality feel to them.
 The movement of the Dial wheels is buttery smooth and they make a click sound on rotating which feels very satisfying.